 Writing Your Why

-You will be prompted to refer back to your written “why” throughout the ninety days of this exercise and beyond, so it’s important to take this writing project seriously.
+You will be prompted to refer back to your written “why” throughout this exercise and beyond, so it’s important to take this writing project seriously.

 Your written why should follow these four parameters:

 1. Name a dependency or attachment that you hope to be free from.

 2. Name a person(s) you love that you want to be free for.